 “Make sure you walk up the hill,” says Matilda.
 “You can see across the orchards, right out to Glastonbury Tor.”
 The kids, zonked on unfermented apple juice, have now stampeded into what apparently is the office.
 Glenfiddich this ain’t.
 And all the better for it.

 There are two apple trees in my garden; slouched, lazy, unworked.
 What variety?
 I haven’t a clue.
 But even trained and pruned and nurtured and nourished, they wouldn’t grow apples like those of the same variety in Kingsbury Episcopi 100 miles away.
 Or like those in the orchards of Herefordshire, or Devon, or Cornwall or south Wales, or the garden two streets down.
 The cider they would make would not – could not– taste the same either.
 Distilled, the spirit would be different too.
 How is this rocket science?
-How has the whisky industry blinkered itself so vociferously against what a child of three could understand?
+Why has so much of the whisky industry blinkered itself so vociferously against what a child of three could understand?

 Terroir doesn’t mean “better”.
 It doesn’t even mean “good”.
 What it does mean, what it incontrovertibly is, is the one true inimitable.
 Stills can be replicated.
 Workmanship can be learned and copied.
 But the bones of the land are their own, and they cannot be rewrought.
 Burrow Hill, a craft distillery twenty years before the term was coined; before the earnest, dew-eyed new whiskymakers and the steampunk gin trendies in Shoreditch sheds, has succeeded in the drinks industry’s most merciless market because they have made the most of their terroir.
 Of what no one else has, or can ever have.